• Skip to primary navigation

 Your spreadsheet software of choice AND LibreOffice.
 Excel and Google Sheets are great, but you’ll need to format your CSV file in a certain way for upload.
 Grab a copy of LibreOffice to make this simple.

 The Really Simple CSV plugin.
 This plugin will allow you to upload your CSV file within WordPress and will match up & override database fields with your edits.
-Grab it here.
+Grab it here (it hasn’t been updated in while, but I’ve found it safe to use even in 2020).
+There are premium options like WP All Import, but this free plugin even worked for my most recent 1200 page project.

 A backup of your WordPress database.
 Please, please do not attempt this without a backup of your WordPress database.
 If something goes wrong, you’ll need to import your old database back in via phpMyAdmin.